-PCDL funding is aimed at students aged 19 and over on 1 August 2018 and it is for non-accredited provision between 3 and 30 GLH.
+PCDL funding is aimed at students aged 19 and over on 31 August 2021 and it is for non-accredited provision.
 There are two fee categories as follows:

 - Provision which is for the purpose of widening participation which will be free to all students - All other PCDL provision will be charged at between £2.50 and £5.00 per GLH unless eligible for fee remission in line with section C noted above.